Fine-grained Image-to-Image Transformation towards Visual Recognition: Related Work

 \textbf{Generative Image-to-Image Transformation.} Existing works have adopted conditional GANs \cite{odena2017conditional} for image-to-image transformation tasks, such as image inpainting \cite{yu2018generative, xiong2019foreground}, super-resolution \cite{ledig2017photo}, and general-purpose image-to-image translation tasks \cite{isola2017image, zhu2017unpaired}.
 Many models mainly handle scenarios where the input image and output image have pixel-wise spatial correspondence, and tend to fail on geometric transformation tasks, which are specifically addressed by our work.
 Recent works have made attempts on geometric transformation tasks, including object rotation and deformation learning with spatial transformer networks \cite{jaderberg2015spatial} and deformable convolution \cite{dai2017deformable}, face viewpoint rotation \cite{tran2017disentangled, huang2017beyond}, person generation with different poses \cite{ma2018disentangled, ma2017pose} and vehicle generation with different viewpoints \cite{zhu2018visual,nguyen2019hologan}.

-However, existing works primarily aim at synthesizing data of high visual quality, and are not specifically designed to preserve the identity of the generated images especially under the scenarios of fine-grained image transformation, which is our primary goal.
-For example, StyleGAN \cite{karras2018style} and PG-GAN \cite{karras2017progressive} can generate high-quality faces, but the faces have no identity labels.
-There is a set of works that can synthesize fine-grained categorical images \cite{bao2017cvae}.
-However, they are conditioned on category labels, which thereby cannot generalize to new categories.
+However, existing works primarily aim at synthesizing data of high visual quality \cite{karras2017progressive,karras2019style,brock2018large,zhang2018self,wang2018high}.
+They are not specifically designed to preserve the identity of the generated images, especially under the scenarios of fine-grained image transformation, which is our primary goal.
+For example, StyleGAN \cite{karras2019style} and PG-GAN \cite{karras2017progressive} can generate high-quality faces, but the faces have no identity labels.
+Several works can synthesize fine-grained categorical images \cite{bao2017cvae}.
+However, they are directly conditioned on category labels, which thereby cannot generalize to new categories.

 Our work differs from the conventional image transformation works in the following aspects.
-1) Our primary goal is to synthesize images with a correct identity, so that the generated images can benefit the subsequent fine-grained recognition tasks.
+1) Our primary goal is to synthesize images with a correct identity so that the generated images can benefit the subsequent fine-grained recognition tasks.
 Our model is specifically designed for preserving the fine-grained details that can benefit identity preservation.
 We emphasize that high visual quality is {\it not} necessarily required for identity preservation.
 2) We address the task of image-to-image transformation with large geometric deformations.
 There is no pixel-wise correspondence between the input and the output images.
 3) Our model can generalize to unseen categories.
 Therefore it can benefit the few-shot learning task by augmenting the data in new categories.